 - The Original markers were released in 1987 and geared toward manga artists.
 In the early to mid-70s manga artists started using photocopies as a time-saving device and .Too’s alcohol-based markers wouldn’t smear the toner lines on these photocopies.
 Originally released in 71 colors, there are 214 colors available now.
 The Original markers come with a square barrel and are dual tipped.
 The chisel nib is same as Sketch’s, but other nib is a smaller, shorter “bullet nib.”
 The Original feels very substantial in your hand like the Sketch, with solid, high quality packaging.
 The Original style marker hold more ink than the Sketch.
 Professional quality.

 - Sketch markers were released in 1993 and are available in the full 358 color range. .Too has stated that “any new colors will only come in Sketch.”
-Sketch markers are the most popular of the 4 styles.
+Sketch markers are the most popular of the 4 styles and are perfect if you’re looking for a marker for sketching.
 They have an oval-shaped barrel and are dual tipped with a chisel nib on one end and a 12mm long brush nib on the other.
 Sketch markers hold less ink than the Original, but more than Ciao.
 Professional quality.

 - Ciao markers were released in 1998 and are available in 180 colors.
 They have a round barrel, are also dual tipped, and have the same nibs as the Sketch.
 They hold the least amount of ink and are less expensive than the other 3 styles so they make an excellent beginner or student choice.